 Usefulness as Home Security

-As well as providing you with company and a lot of joy, the right breed of dog can also provide a great deal of peace of mind by acting as a watchdog.
-You can sleep more easily at night or go out without any worries if have a dog that you know is looking after the property.
+As well as providing you with company and a lot of joy, the right breed of dog can provide a great deal of peace of mind by acting as a watchdog.
+You can sleep more easily at night or go out without any worries if you have a dog that you know is looking after the property.

 How They React to Kids

 The good news is that both Cockapoos and Cavapoos are excellent with kids and great as family pets.
 They can grow up with your children and become tremendous friends and companions.